Mets shortstop Francisco Lindor reacts after striking out swinging to...

 The Mets lost to the Dodgers, 8-0, on a night of almosts that became a blowout at Citi Field.

 Altogether, the mix of bad luck and bad hitting created another quiet night at the plate for the Mets, who were shut out for the second time in three games.
-They stranded eight runners on base, including six in the first three innings.
+They totaled four hits.
+And they stranded eight runners on base, including six in the first three innings, when they whiffed on a couple of potential game-swinging moments.

-The Dodgers lead the best-of-seven, 2-1, heading into Game 4 on Thursday.
+The Dodgers lead the best-of-seven series, 2-1, heading into Game 4 on Thursday.

 The Dodgers did not encounter the same offensive problems as the Mets.
-No. 9 hitter Enrique Hernandez eked a two-strike, two-out, two-run home run through the wind and over the leftfield wall against Reed Garrett in the sixth, doubling the Mets’ deficit.
-And Shohei Ohtani turned it into a blowout with a three-run shot — halfway up the second deck — just fair in rightfield against Tylor Megill in the eighth.
+No. 9 hitter Enrique Hernandez eked a two-out, two-strike, two-run home run through the wind and over the leftfield wall against Garrett in the sixth, doubling the Mets’ deficit.
+And Shohei Ohtani turned it into a blowout with a three-run homer — halfway up the second deck — just fair in rightfield against Tylor Megill in the eighth.

 Ohtani’s blast sent many of the announced 43,883 in attendance headed for the exits.